-Ending a tenancy agreement needn’t be a headache for landlords.
+Ending a tenancy agreement or managing the end of tenancy process needn’t be a headache for landlords.
 It is however very important to get it right.
 There are procedures and laws in place to ensure you’re doing everything fairly and within reason.
 So before you begin to feel as if you’re drowning in regulations and rules, here’s a simple guide to the process.

 First thing’s first, you’re going to have to give your tenants some notice and often some information and preliminary warnings.
 Everything depends on the type of tenancy agreement and its specific terms.
-Get your contract out, give it a read and see what’s most appropriate for you.
+Get your contract out, give it a read and see what’s most appropriate for you to handle the end of tenancy process smoothly.

 Assured Shorthold Tenancies